CPPM Procedure Chapter D: Payment Processing

 Refer to CAS CFS AP User Manual, Chapter 6 (PDF) (government access only) for replacement cheque process details.
 Where ministries have issued the replacement cheque using special handling code “X”, Treasury Payment Services (TPS) will record the replacement cheque information in CHQ.

 Indemnity provides legal protection should the original cheque be cashed after a replacement has been issued.
 Its purpose is to indemnify the Province against the duplicate payment.
-By signing the indemnity, the payee is stating that he/she has either:
+By signing the indemnity, the payee is stating that they have either:

 - never received, or